ara-foundation/web/packages/reflect/README.md

 ```

 The above example will print all the pages in your console as the JSON.
+You see your website's data.

-Done.
-Congratulations.
 Now, let's continue on showing the JSON on the browser.

 ### Auto Module Imports
 Sometimes, during the development, we need to update the data in live.